 Similar to Glendinning et al. (2008), bootstrapping was used to draw comparisons based on outcomes of interest, in this case the ADL and GHQ measures.
 Although exact figures are not presented, scatterplots reveal some intervention versus control group differences.
 It should be noted that overall cost-benefit analysis represents the whole sample, including older adults.
 When comparing ADL scores, there is little difference between the two groups (both relatively independent), but based on this outcome, the package costs are higher for the intervention group.
-The scatterplots for GHQ scores show that the control group was experiencing 'some degree of illbeing'.
+The scatterplots for GHQ scores show that the control group was experiencing 'some degree of ill-being'.
 While the intervention group were experiencing better well-being, the costs were again higher on average.
-Woolham & Benton's comparison of working-age and older intervention individuals, showed that the former cohort had better outcomes (well-being and independence levels), but the costs were also higher for the working-age adults.
-The authors suggest that findings should be treated with caution since the one of the measures used to inform the cost-benefit analysis (ADL) did not report statistical differences between intervention and control groups (see Section 4.4.4).
+Woolham and Benton's comparison of working-age and older intervention individuals, showed that the former cohort had better outcomes (wellbeing and independence levels), but the costs were also higher for the working-age adults.
+The authors suggest that findings should be treated with caution since the one of the measures used to inform the cost-benefit analysis (ADL) did not report statistical differences between intervention and control groups (see 6.4.6).

-4.4.6 Adverse outcomes
+6.4.8 | Adverse outcomes

 Adverse outcomes are reported in some form, in five of the seven included studies, although there was considerable variation in the outcomes measured.
-The only commonality was seen in the two non-randomised studies (Benjamin et al., 2000; Caldwell et al., 2007), which both measured unmet needs, albeit using different tools.
+The only commonality was seen in the two nonrandomized studies (Benjamin et al., 2000; Caldwell et al., 2007), which both measured unmet needs, albeit using different tools.
 Data are narratively presented as in the case of original studies, with further analysis reported as necessary.
 A description of adverse outcomes measures for each study can be seen in Appendix 9 (Table A9.5).
 (Benjamin et al., 2000)

 There are two adverse outcomes reported within this study.
-The first, 'unmet need', is broken down into two further domains i.e. Activities of Daily Living (ADL) and Incremental ADL.
+The first, 'unmet need', is broken down into two further domains i.e., ADL and Incremental ADL.
 The second main adverse outcome reported is physical and psychological risk.
 Both outcomes are presented for the intervention (n = 511) and control group (n = 584).
-With regard to ADL, the control group reported significantly fewer needs (I: M = 5.07, SD = 1.54, C: M = 5.38, SD = 1.21, MD = -0.31, (p < 0.001), 95% CI [-0.48, -0.14]).
-There were no significant differences detected on IADL (I: M = 4.37, SD = 1.24, C: M = 4.28, SD = 1.18, MD = 0.09, (p = 0.22), 95% CI [-0.05, 0.23]).
-Similarly, there were no significant differences detected for physical or psychological risk: (I: M = 29.25, SD = 1.95 / C: 29.05, SD = 2.31, MD = 0.20, (p = 0.13), 95% CI [-0.05, 0.45]).
-(Figures 7.1.11 to 7.1.13)
+With regard to ADL, the control group reported significantly fewer needs (I: M = 5.07, SD = 1.54, C: M = 5.38, SD = 1.21, MD = -0.31, (p < .001), 95% CI [-0.48, -0.14]).
+There were no significant differences detected on IADL (I: M = 4.37, SD = 1.24, C: M = 4.28, SD = 1.18, MD = 0.09, (p = .22), 95% CI [-0.05, 0.23]).
+Similarly, there were no significant differences detected for physical or psychological risk: (I: M = 29.25, SD = 1.95 / C: 29.05, SD = 2.31, MD = 0.20, (p = .13), 95% CI [-0.05, 0.45]).
+(Figures 18-20) (Brown et al., 2007)

 Data for eligible participants (working-age adults) from the Cash and Counselling study are presented below.
 Data were available for 1,822 (93%) of the eligible sample on the first two adverse outcomes below.
-A further four care-related health problems / events were reported for 1,938 (99%) of the working-age sample.
+A further four care-related health problems/events were reported for 1,938 (99%) of the working-age sample.